TheMonsterSquad/Front-end-Developer-Interview-Questions/Answers/CSS/README.md

 > Webfonts (font services like: Google Webfonts, Typekit etc.)

 * :confused: Explain how a browser determines what elements match a CSS selector.

+> Browsers match from the right; it gives an obvious starting point and lets you get rid of most of the candidate selectors very quickly

 * :confused: Describe pseudo-elements and discuss what they are used for.